Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Distribution recovery from limited statistics

-\theoremtextbf{Application to Ticket Pricing and Artist Classification.} In our case, the probability distribution \(P\) represents a scaled Beta distribution modeling ticket prices, with parameters \(\theta = (\alpha_i, \beta_i)\).
-The summary statistics \(f_i(P)\) correspond to the minimum, maximum, mean, and median ticket prices, and the classifier \(f\) aims to distinguish between concerts of different artists based on pricing information.

-According to the theorem, the accuracy of artist classification directly validates the accuracy of the estimated parameters \(\hat{\alpha}_i\) and \(\hat{\beta}_i\).
-When the classifier performs well, it implies that the estimated Beta distribution closely approximates the true underlying ticket-price distribution.
-Empirical results in the following section confirm this relationship, demonstrating that including \(\alpha_i\) and \(\beta_i\) in feature representations improves classification performance.
-This is consistent with Tsybakov~\cite{tsybakov2004optimal} and Devroye et al.~\cite{devroye1996probabilistic}, who emphasize that accurate estimation leads to better predictive outcomes.
-Notably, Krishnamoorthy~\cite{krishnamoorthy2016handbook} highlights how Beta inference precision often hinges on matching a few carefully chosen statistics, a principle that resonates here: tight approximation of \(\alpha_i,\beta_i\) yields tangible boosts in classification accuracy.
+\topicstart{Application to ticket pricing and artist classification:} In our setting, $P$ is a scaled beta distribution for ticket prices with parameters $\theta=(\alpha_i,\beta_i)$.
+The summary statistics $f_i(P)$ are $\text{Min}_i$, $\text{Max}_i$, $\mu_i$, and $\tilde{\mu}_i$, and the classifier $f$ distinguishes artists using pricing information.
+According to the theorem, artist classification accuracy validates the estimated parameters $\hat{\alpha}_i$ and $\hat{\beta}_i$.
+Strong classifier performance implies that the reconstructed beta distribution is close to the true pricing distribution.
+Empirical results in the next section confirm this, showing that including $\alpha_i$ and $\beta_i$ in the feature set improves accuracy.
+This aligns with \citep{tsybakov2004optimal,devroye1996probabilistic}, which link precise estimation to better prediction, and with \citep{krishnamoorthy2016handbook}, which notes that accurate beta inference can rely on a few well chosen statistics.
+Tight approximation of $\alpha_i$ and $\beta_i$ produces measurable gains in classification accuracy.

-\subsection{Random Forest Results}
+\subsection{Random Forest results}

-Random Forests are ensemble learning methods that build multiple decision trees during training and combine their predictions to enhance generalization performance \cite{ho1998rsm, breiman2001random}.
-Specifically, the prediction for an input \(x\) is
+Random Forests build multiple decision trees and aggregate their predictions to improve generalization \citep{ho1998rsm, breiman2001random}.
+For input $x$,

-where \(h_b(x)\) is the prediction of the \(b\)-th decision tree and \(B\) is the total number of trees (estimators).
-Each tree is trained on a bootstrap sample of the data, and a random subset of features is selected at each split.
-This approach reduces variance and helps prevent overfitting compared to individual decision trees.
-The standard scikit-learn~\cite{scikit-learn} implementation is leveraged for this research.
+where $h_b(x)$ is the $b$th tree and $B$ is the number of trees.
+Trees train on bootstrap samples and use random feature subsets at each split, which reduces variance and limits overfitting relative to single trees.
+We use the standard scikit-learn implementation \citep{scikit-learn}.

-In our classification task, we aim to identify the artist performing at an event based on its pricing information.
-Specifically, each Random Forest model is trained to distinguish between two artists.
-By framing the problem as dyadic classification, we avoid significant class imbalances that can occur when trying to classify one artist against all others.
+In our classification task we identify the artist from pricing information.
+Each Random Forest is trained on a pair of artists.
+This dyadic setup mitigates class imbalance compared with one versus all classification.